-- Stay together and keep yourself safe. - If someone is acting fearful or aggressive, stay calm and do not leave them alone. - If someone experiences any bad effects or passes out make sure you call an ambulance straight away.
+- Stay together. - b If someone becomes very fearful or is acting paranoid, keep them calm and do not leave them alone. - If someone experiences any bad effects or passes out make sure you call an ambulance straight away.
 Dial triple zero (000).